Links

 Advertising Standards Authority (ASA)

-The ASA is the UK’s independent regulator of advertising across all media, including, marketing on websites.
+The ASA is the UK’s independent regulator of advertising across all media, including marketing on websites.
 The ASA works to ensure ads are legal, decent, honest and truthful by applying the Advertising Codes.
-The types of complaints they can look into include: misleading, harmful or offensive advertisements;
+The ASA works to make every UK ad a responsible ad, handling complaints, monitoring ads, conducting research and providing guidance to the industry.

 Citizens Advice Consumer Service